 Surgery and Other Procedures

 For chronic sinusitis that doesn’t respond to medication, your doctor may recommend endoscopic sinus surgery, which may be done to remove polyps or bone spurs.
-Enlarging the sinus opening is also sometimes recommended.
+Some doctors also recommend enlarging the sinus opening.
 A newer procedure called balloon rhinoplasty involves inserting a balloon inside the sinus cavity and then inflating it.

 Sinus surgeries are done by an ENT specialist.